wang9hu/cheatsheets-and-misc/myReactNote.md

     - No need to use `this` keyword!
 You don't have to deal with `state` / `methods`, and your `props` are passed in as a parameter.
     - Less boilerplate.
 As your component is simply a function, free of the constraints of a React component class, the amount of boilerplate in creating a stateless functional component is greatly reduced.
 This makes it so the resulting code for you component is concise and and clear.
     - Clearly separates your concerns.
 This is important when you're separating your application into container and presentational components.
+    - **React Hooks**: functions that allow functional components the ability to do things that were typically only reserved for class components.
   - Cons
     - No access to component lifecycle methods (ie `ComponentDidMount`).
       <br>